waggle-sensor/pywaggle/docs/writing-a-plugin.md

 # Writing a plugin

+> Although this doc is still useful as a reference for more advanced pywaggle features, we have migrated the getting started portions to [their own tutorial](https://docs.waggle-edge.ai/docs/tutorials/edge-apps/intro-to-edge-apps) on our central docs site.
+The pywaggle docs will become more of a reference guide in the near future.

 In this guide, we'll walk through writing a basic plugin and exploring some of the functionality provided by pywaggle.

 That being said, we do want to emphasize that pywaggle is designed to make it easy to interface _existing_ Python code with the [Waggle](https://github.com/waggle-sensor/waggle) stack.
 To a first approximation, pywaggle aims to augment print statements with publish statements.